-NOTE: The temperature displayed in the Electronic Vehicle Information Center (EVIC) does not necessarily reflect the engine manifold air temperature.
-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
+NOTE: The temperature displayed in the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID) does not necessarily reflect the engine manifold air temperature.
+Refer to "Electronic Vehicle Information Center (EVIC)" or "Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.
 When engine temperatures fall below 66°F (19°C) the "Wait To Start Light" will remain on indicating the intake manifold heater system is active.